Things to know before you travel. Budapest Airport to city: bus 200E and 100E info

 Best Budapest attractions and nightlife

 Budapest points of interest span centuries in time, and merge the best influences of the East and the West.
 Turkish baths, Roman ruins, Monarchy-era architecture and Communist styles blend into a modern city that’s livable as much as it is loveable.
 Add to this mix the cafés, pubs, ruin bars which seem to be there on every corner and there you have it: Budapest, the loveable and livable.
-Take a Budapest map to stroll from the City Park to Buda Castle and check out the very best the city has to offer, both in culture and in nightlife!
+Take a Budapest map to stroll from the City Park to Buda Castle and check out the Budapest sign and attractions, both in culture and in nightlife!